 That’s something that no other business is going to have.

 Maybe you’ll get known as the clinic that plays rock music and has funky art on the walls and serves espresso in the waiting room, because that’s how you roll.
 Maybe you’ll be known as the ‘go to’ spot for athletes, because everyone who works there is an athlete too, so knows what it’s like having a training schedule, special diet, and sports-related injuries.
 Maybe you’ll be known for being a ‘tell it like it is’ therapist, who has a clientele who know they can trust you to be real about things and not sugar coat anything, because that’s your personality – both in and out of the clinic.

 What’s your unique story?
 How is your approach different from others?
 Why should people care?

 Now, I’m not saying you shouldn’t be concerned, at least a little, if competing businesses open close to yours.
-In my ‘hood here in Toronto, we’ve recently seen three new dental offices open within a 10-minute walk of each other in a single year.
+In the neighbourhood I used to live in Toronto, we had three dental offices open within a 10-minute walk of each other in a single year.
 You have to wonder if any of them knew the others were coming before they signed the lease on their units.

 People have choices.
 Why should they choose you?

 Find this type of content helpful?
 Need help attracting your ideal ‘niche’ client?
 I got you!
 Sign up below and I’ll send you my free guide on the one thing your website needs to attract those awesome clients (and make them want to book with you!).